theopn/theovim/README.md

     - `[LDR] q`: **[q]uit**.
 Close the current tab. (you cannot close the one and only tab.
 Use `C-w q` or `:q`)
     - `[LDR] 1`-`5`: Navigate to tab number 1 - 5
 - Overridden keybindings: These are Vim keybindings overridden by Theovim
-    - `gx`: Open URL in the current line (error notification if no URL is found)
+    - `gx`: Open URL in the current line (error notification if no URL found in the current line)
         - In Vim, this keybinding is provided by `netrw`, which is disabled in Theovim for a better file management plug-in
     - `n`/`N`: Cycle through search results and center the screen
         - Vim does not center the screen by default